 - 35% of your points back for all flights, including coach tickets, booked with your selected airline through the Amex travel portal

-You can choose from 1 of these 9 airlines to use the Pay With Points perk for coach airfare:
+You can choose from one of these nine airlines to use the Pay With Points perk for coach airfare:

 - Alaska Airlines